egueli/SamsungM7_IR/README.md

 You'll need the following:
 * Wemos D1 Mini or an equivalent ESP8266-based board;
 * A TSOP1738 IR receiver
-* A level shifter (because the TSOP works at 5V but the ESP) like [Adafruit](https://www.adafruit.com/product/757)'s
+* A level shifter like [Adafruit](https://www.adafruit.com/product/757)'s (because the TSOP works at 5V but the ESP officially doesn't)
-* A 4-digit seven-segment display
+* (optional) A MAX7219 and 4-digit seven-segment display
 * A few passive components, see schematic:

 ![Schematic](hardware/board.png)